 4. Ignore the noise

 The background of the market is noisy.
-“Experts” pretending they know the short- and long-term direction of the economy and the stock market fill the airwaves 24/7 with prognostications about something they can’t possibly know: the future.
-They’re not on the air to help you – they’re there to line their own pockets by pushing either themselves or a position in the market that will benefit them.
+“Experts” pretending they know the short- and long-term direction of the economy and the stock market fill the airwaves 24/7.
+They offer an endless stream of prognostications about something they can’t possibly know: the future.
+They’re not on the air to help you — they’re there to line their own pockets by pushing either themselves or a position in the market that will benefit them.

 5. Ask yourself two questions

-If past is prologue, sooner or later, the poop will always hit the propeller.
-It happened in 1987, it happened with the Dot-com Bubble of 1997-2000, and it happened with the Financial Crisis of 2007-2008.
+If past is prologue, sooner or later, the doo-doo will always hit the fan.
+It happened in 1987, it happened with the dot-com bubble of 1997-2000, and it happened with the financial crisis of 2007-2008.
 The question isn’t if it’s going to happen again, it’s when.

 1. Do I have money I won’t need for at least five years?
-If the answer is “no,” then find another way to invest – stocks may be too risky.
-But if the answer is “yes,” ask yourself…
+If the answer is “no,” find another way to invest, because stocks may be too risky.
+But if the answer is “yes,” ask yourself …

 2. Will things one day return to normal?
 In other words, is the world unraveling temporarily or permanently?
-If the world’s unraveling permanently, buy canned goods and guns.
-But if you think that eventually the problem du jour will be solved – something that’s so far happened since the dawn of man – ignore those insisting the sky is falling and buy stocks.
+If the world is unraveling permanently, buy canned goods and guns.
+But if you think that eventually the problem du jour will be solved — something that’s so far happened since the dawn of man — ignore those who insist the sky is falling and buy stocks.